-How to Standardize Your Projects on SharePoint: Project Tasks
+How to Standardize Project Tasks on SharePoint [Template Included]

 With the project statement and project documentation in place, your project has a strong, consistent starting point.
 Now it’s time to tackle project tasks, i.e., how you will deliver the goals of the project!

 Download the free SharePoint Project Management Template to standardize your projects in just a few clicks!

 Project tasks act as a path to the end-point of your project.
 Unfortunately, with so many competing demands for our time and attention, important tasks can easily fall to the wayside, causing delays.